In the modern digital age of saturated marketing messages, getting press communication right is more important than ever.

-Perform your first follow-up three to four days after the first round of outreach and edit the greeting message slightly.
+Perform your first follow-up three to four days after the first round of outreach and slightly edit the greeting message.
 Perform your second follow-up 7-10 working days after the first, to non-respondents only.

 If you have sent your contact a piece of editorial on request but are waiting for a response as to whether the article is live, check their site to see if it has been published.

 Otherwise, follow up again 7-10 days later to see if it will be used.
-When journalists do respond, make a note in Response Source/HubSpot next to their contact details.
+When journalists respond, please note in Response Source/HubSpot next to their contact details.

 #5.
 Quality Checking

 Journalists receive dozens (if not hundreds) of emails every day from brands and PR agencies desperate for their creative ideas to be heard.
-With so much competition, it’s vital that you make a great first impression.
+With so much competition, you must make a great first impression.

 Remember that journalists are professional writers.
 They care about words and grammar.
 If your email is riddled with typos, inaccurate data or broken links, you can guarantee they won’t take the time to respond.